MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/04a-use-own-data.md

 ---
 lab:
-    title: 'Create a generative AI app that uses your own data'
+  title: Create a generative AI app that uses your own data
-    description: 'Learn how to use the Retrieval Augmented Generation (RAG) pattern with the Responses API and file search to build a chat app that grounds prompts using your own data.'
+  description: Learn how to use the Retrieval Augmented Generation (RAG) pattern with
+    the Responses API and file search to build a chat app that grounds prompts using your own data.
   level: 300
   duration: 45
+  islab: true
 ---

 # Create a generative AI app that uses your own data